Saint Martial school: Early polyphony and the Cluniac influence on liturgical reforms

 The scriptorium of Limoges continued its activities after Adémar's death in 1034, but it was no longer the only scriptorium of the Limousin diocese.
 William Sherrill made the hypothesis, that the Gradual of St Yrieix with Gallican preces in its appendix (F-Pn lat.
 903) has not been written at Limoges, but by the cantors of the Abbey itself which was possible since it promoted as canon chapter during the second half of the 11th century and depended directly of the Monastery of St Martin at Tours.
 He even went so far to assume that this gradual has copied from Beneventan graduals, because the included Cassinese chants for the patronal feast of St Benedict, and might have served to copy for the gradual of Gaillac, while the latter could have served to write the later gradual for Toulouse.
 In this comparison the liturgy of the Saint-Martial Gradual (F-Pn lat.
 1132) is rather dependent on Cluniac reforms and especially the one of Narbonne, written by the end of the 11th century for the use at the cathedral, resembles to many others written with the same notation in Spain after the conquest of Northern Andalusia, when Aquitanian aristocrats had been related with the Castilian family by marriage.
+And it marks a turn, because large parts of the huge local collection of tropes and sequences have just disappeared in the Gradual, likewise Adémar's compositions of mass chant and its tropes to celebrate the patron Saint Martial as an apostle (see the entry Adémar de Chabannes).
+The reason was not that Adémar's plan to raise the local saint to the rang of an apostle did not work out, it did, although after his death.
+Scribes following in Adémar's footsteps preserved the local collection and the local form of Troper Sequentiary as can be seen in a manuscript written after his death (F-Pn lat.
+1119).
+But Cluny as a reform centre abandoned the sequences and tropes.
+The versus became a new important and innovative genre which is well reflected in the local fragments of Aquitanian polyphony, after the local heritage of tropes and sequences by Adémar and cantors before him had been skipped in the later manuscripts.